linksmart/border-gateway/README.md

 ## Development Mode

-1. If you would like to further develop the bgw, in your local machine, clone all the rep recursively by running this command
+If you would like to further develop the bgw in your local machine:
+1. Clone the rep by running this command
 ```
 git clone https://github.com/hareeqi/iot-bgw.git
 ```